annabel-ilo/annabel-ilo/README.md

-# I Build Apps And I Love It
+# Having the skill to build a mobile applocation is a dream come true to me.

-Here are some ideas to get you started:
+Here are some ideas to get you started o knowing me:

-- 🔭 I’m currently working on Lemon-One && Level-up && Dima
+- 🔭 I’m currently working on a project that will improve social and financial management by younger adults.
+The project is not a personal application, so i cannot share more information.
+It's an exiting project and i am proud to being a part of the developers.
 - 🌱 I’m currently learning Cloud Engineering
 - 👯 I’m looking to collaborate on Flutter Development || cloud Engineering
 - 🤔 I’m looking for help with Cloud Engineering